 June 5, 2020

-  - A stringer for iHeartRadio was nearly rammed by a red pickup truck that drove

-  through a crowd of protesters around 1:30 a.m.
-When the stringer, who has asked

-  to remain anonymous, tried to capture the truck’s license plate, police

-  threatened her with crowd-control weapons, according to the ACLU’s class-action

-  lawsuit.
-Portland-based journalist Robert Evans, a reporter for investigative

-  news site Bellingcat and host of a podcast for iHeartMedia, told the Tracker

-  that the stringer was marked as press, but he didn’t know whether she was

-  targeted for being a journalist because it was dark.
-“I can’t know if the people

-  who targeted her did so because they thought she was press or because they

-  thought she was a protester, but she felt targeted by the person in the vehicle

-  certainly,” said Evans, who wasn’t with her at the time of the incident.
-The

-  truck and its driver haven’t been identified.
+- Bea Lake, a stringer for iHeartRadio, was nearly rammed by a red pickup truck that drove through a crowd of protesters around 1:30 a.m.
+When the stringer, who has asked to remain anonymous, tried to capture the truck’s license plate, police threatened her with crowd-control weapons, according to the ACLU’s class-action lawsuit.
+Portland-based journalist Robert Evans, a reporter for investigative news site Bellingcat and host of a podcast for iHeartMedia, told the Tracker that the stringer was marked as press, but he didn’t know whether she was targeted for being a journalist because it was dark.
+“I can’t know if the people who targeted her did so because they thought she was press or because they thought she was a protester, but she felt targeted by the person in the vehicle certainly,” said Evans, who wasn’t with her at the time of the incident.
+The truck and its driver haven’t been identified.

-  Last night a member of my crew was almost rammed by a red truck (newish, likely

-  Ford) with an American flag flying from each end of the back.
-The police aimed

-  their guns at her when she tried to get its plate #.— Robert Evans (The Only

-  Robert Evans) (@IwriteOK) June 6, 2020
+Last night a member of my crew was almost rammed by a red truck (newish, likely Ford) with an American flag flying from each end of the back.
+The police aimed their guns at her when she tried to get its plate #.— Robert Evans (The Only Robert Evans) (@IwriteOK) June 6, 2020

 If any member of the crowd filmed this, please let me know.